0xjocke/Framework/README.md

 AlbatrosCSS
 ==
 Easy CSS framework to create simple responsive webprojects.
-Written by Tobias Friberg, this project shall remain openSource!
-Edit as you like.
+Written by Tobias Friberg and shall remain openSource, Edit as you like.
-This project is now free from jQuery dependencies.
+AlbatrosCSS is now free from jQuery dependencies and comes with FontAwesome, for 'fa' documentation visit http://fortawesome.github.io/

 Tech